keldaanCommunity/pokemonAutoChess/policy.md

 # Limits of Our Policy

 Our website may link to external sites that are not operated by us.
 Please be aware that we have no control over the content and policies of those sites, and cannot accept responsibility or liability for their respective privacy practices.

-Changes to This Policy
+# Changes to This Policy

 At our discretion, we may change our privacy policy to reflect updates to our business processes, current acceptable practices, or legislative or regulatory changes.
-If we decide to change this privacy policy, we will post the changes here at the same link by which you are accessing this privacy policy.
+If we make significant changes, we will update the date at the top of this policy and, if necessary, notify users through our website or Discord.
+We encourage you to review this policy periodically to stay informed about how we protect your information.

 If required by law, we will get your permission or give you the opportunity to opt in to or opt out of, as applicable, any new uses of your personal information.

-Contact Us
+# Contact Us

 For any questions or concerns regarding your privacy, you may contact us using the following details: